EL PROBLEMA DE AGUA POTABLE ESTA CORREGIDO

 What happened and what is being done?

-An emergency water main repair created a low/no pressure situation.
+A low/no pressure situation was created in an effort to repair a valve on a water main.
 Efforts were made to isolate the leak and restore normal system level and pressure as quickly as possible.

 We will inform you when all corrective actions have been completed and when you no longer need to boil your water.